jeffreycwitt/pl339/docs/01-introduction.md

 ## Syllabus, Assignments, and Expectations.

 At this point, I'd like you to look over our [official class syllabus](https://jeffreycwitt.com/teaching/PhilosophyInformationMedia/), the assignments, and expectations.

-If you were able to get the hypothesis annotation tool working in your browser, then, if you have questions, you can annotate directly on the syllabus.

 While looking over the syllabus, you might also look over the [Annotation Participation Expectations and Rubric](annotation-expectations.html).
 Again, feel free to annotate directly.